 The flu vaccine is licensed for use in pregnancy by the European Medicines Agency.
-There is a lot of evidence that flu vaccines are safe in pregnancy and for your newborn baby.
-Since 2009, the UK and a large number of other countries have introduced routine flu vaccine programmes for pregnant women.
-Millions of pregnant women have received seasonal flu vaccine, where its safety has been carefully monitored.
+It has been regularly used for pregnant women in other countries.
+Millions of pregnant women have received the flu vaccine in the USA, where its safety has been carefully monitored.

 This has shown the vaccine to be safe for pregnant women and their babies.